mobify/mobify-code-style/css/Readme.md

 }
 ```

+### A Note On Attribute Selectors

+Attribute selectors are often overlooked, and when they are noticed that are often qualified alongside an element selector.
+For example `input[type="text"]`.

+It's important to realize that the element selector is not necessary and actually increases the specificity!

+So for that reason, attribute selectors should be used alone, just like classes.

 ## Class Naming Convention

 We use a modified version of BEM that we call CSM (Component, Sub-component, Modifier).
 At it's core, it's virtually identical to BEM, but our exact syntax is slightly different.
 Basically: